-As a leading service provider and investment operator in the fields of ecological construction, cultural tourism, and environmental governance in China, the Group is striving to become an internationally advanced and domestic leading player in the industry by adhering to the guidance of applying high-efficiency, energy-saving and clean green technology and design so as to promote its development through scientific and technological innovation.
-Based on currently available technology accumulation, project experience and product advantages, the Group has continuously invested a large amount of funds in establishing its technology center, adhering to independent development, with the introduction, digestion and absorption of other technologies as a supplement, as well as constantly strengthened the cooperation of industry, education and research, and the construction of intellectual property rights, and actively realized the industrialization of science and technology.
-The Group keeps regarding scientific research as an important strategy to achieve sustainable development, and provides strong technical support for the Group through scientific research innovation, so as to secure its healthy development.
+In response to the national green and low-carbon policy, the Group is striving to become an internationally advanced and domestic leading player in the industry by adhering to the guidance of applying high-efficiency, energy-saving and clean green technology and design so as to promote the development of ecological and environmental protection projects through scientific and technological innovation.
+Based on currently available technology accumulation, project experience and product advantages, the Group has continuously invested a large amount of funds in establishing its technologies as a supplement, as well as constantly strengthened the cooperation of industry, education and research, and the construction of intellectual property rights, and actively realized the industrialization of science and technology.
+The Group keeps regarding scientific research as an important strategy to achieve sustainable development and provides strong technical support for the Group through scientific research innovation, so as to secure its healthy development.

-The Group has been constantly carrying out projects while conducting development and research in respect of a number of patented technologies, and successfully made substantial progress in plant cultivation, soil improvement and water ecological treatment.
+The Group has been constantly carrying out projects while conducting R&D in respect of a number of patented technologies, and successfully made substantial progress in plant cultivation, soil improvement and water ecological treatment.
 Currently, the Group has owned a number of patented technologies and patented products with independent intellectual property rights, and acquired core technologies in the field of ecological construction, which contributes strong competitive advantages in the industry.

-The Group has a total of three invention patents, 59 utility model patents, five trademark copyrights, three software copyrights, one exclusive right of integrated circuit layout design, one invention patent under application and three new cultivars at the reproductive stage, all of which relate to sewage treatment, saline-alkali land restoration, ecological restoration, garden plants, construction and other fields.
+The Group currently has a total of two invention patents, 59 utility model patents, five trademark copyrights, three software copyrights, one exclusive right of integrated circuit layout design, two invention patents under application and three new cultivars at the reproductive stage, all of which relate to sewage treatment, saline-alkali land restoration, ecological restoration, landscape plants and architecture, etc.